forcedotcom/java-sdk/doc/force-sdk-overview.md

 ---
 # Introduction

 Database.com is the cloud database that powers Force.com and all the applications built on the platform, including Sales Cloud, Service Cloud and Chatter from salesforce.com.
-[TODO: need to understand Database.com positioning to see if this text (and text in the rest of this page) is ok.
-Work out whether we can use the term "Database.com" to mean the underlying database or whether it can only be used as the brand name for the product we're selling.
-Also, need to work out how we can talk about other clouds, CRM etc]

 If you are a Force.com developer, you are already using Database.com.
 The cloud database manages the data model for your application, stores all data and automatically exposes your data in both a [REST API][1] and [SOAP API][2].
 It also provides a [Metadata API][3] to handle changes to your data model.